 - Human gene transfer/studies using recombinant and synthetic nucleic acid molecules

-In addition to the training required above, personnel working in a Biosafety Level 3 (BSL-3 ) lab, must complete additional BSL-3 training with RMS and hands on safety training provided by the BSL-3 Laboratory Manager.
+In addition to the training required above, personnel working in a Biosafety Level 3 (BSL-3) lab, must complete additional BSL-3 training and hands on safety training provided by the BSL-3 Laboratory Manager.
 Hands on training is required initially and annually thereafter.